wedoforce/sf-dev-101-practice/README.md

 ## Task 1

-Insert new Account with your last name as Account.Name using apex DML.
+Insert new Account with your last name as Account.Name field using apex DML.
 Show it using System.debug()

 ## Task 2

-Insert Contact for created in previous task Account with FirstName = 'Test' and LastName = 'Contact'
+Insert Contact with FirstName = 'Test' and LastName = 'Contact' for the Account created in the previous task.

-Use field `AccountId` to link contact to an account.
+Use AccountId field to link the Contact to the Account.

 ## Task 3

-Update Test Contact with email = 'ex@maple.com' and insert a new one with your first name and last name in one DML;
+Update previously created Contact with an email = 'ex@maple.com', and insert a new one with your first name and last name in one DML.

 ## Task 4

-Delete Test Contact and Account in one DML
+Delete previously created Contact and Account in one DML.